Thomas-debug-creator/Thomas-debug-creator/README.md

-### Hi there 👋
+### Hi there :call_me_hand:

-I am a Master student in Computational Science and Engineering at EPFL and PoliMi.
+I am a Master's student in Computational Science and Engineering at EPFL and PoliMi.
 I mainly specialize in:
-- Numerical Analysis
+- Numerical Analysis :books:
-- Machine Learning
+- Machine Learning :computer:
-- Deep Learning
+- Deep Learning :brain:
-- Image Processing
+- Image Processing :camera:

+I like to apply these skills to a variety of fields such as:
+- Rock Climbing :climbing:
+- Electromagnetics :magnet:
+- Computational Fluid Dynamics :droplet:
+- Biological Neural Networks :dna:
+- Quantum Mechanics :alembic:

+Apart from University, I also practice rock climbing, play guitar, and have nerd hobbies like watching movies, playing/making games and reading.

 <!--
 **Thomas-debug-creator/Thomas-debug-creator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.